-The Commission vide direction No. 7.28 of the Tariff order dated October 29, 2001 for determination of Annual Revenue Requirement, Transmission & Bulk Supply Tariff and Distribution & Retail Supply Tariff for the FY 2001-02 had observed as under:
+The Commission vide direction No. 7.9 & 7.10 in Chapter 7 of its Tariff Order dated October 29, 2001 for the determination of Annual Revenue Requirement, Transmission &Bulk Supply Tariff and Distribution & Retail Supply for the FY 2001-2002 had directed the Board to submit the plan for introducing competitive conditions between the various circles in the generation, transmission and distribution departments of the utility together with implementation programme for the same by December 31, 2001.